ippontech/blog-usa/posts/reasons-to-build-our-application-using-angular.md

 Caching in PWA works capably and conserves bandwidth whenever possible.
 This minimizes the risks of serving outdated content.

 Angular also facilitates the development of Single Page Applications (SPA) which provides server side rendering capabilities that boost SEO(Search engine optimization) rankings.
 A single page application is a website or web application that dynamically rewrites a current web page with new data from the web server, instead of the default method of a web browser loading entire new pages.
-It also helps load the first page quickly and improve website performance on mobile and low-powered devices.
+It also helps load the first page quickly and improves website performance on mobile and low-powered devices.

 <h3>TypeScript makes the development process simple :</h3>